bbauska/W3Cx-1of5-CSS.0x/README.md

 -   You can follow this pattern of varying the amount of each primary color to create infinite intermediary colors.

--   However, as you\'ve seen for the Web, we define all colors as combinations of [Red, Green and Blue](https://en.wikipedia.org/wiki/RGB_color_space) (green, not yellow).
+-   However, as you&#39;ve seen for the Web, we define all colors as combinations of [Red, Green and Blue](https://en.wikipedia.org/wiki/RGB_color_space) (green, not yellow).
 The short answer for this is because that is how the human eye perceives color, something that was unknown when the historical color wheel was made.

 ### Build a palette based on the color wheel